singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 Well, what else do we need?
 There's a whole list of plugins [here](http://www.metalsmith.io/#the-plugins) and it's even possible to write them yourself, should you feel inclined to do so, but for our basic tutorial we won't get into this.

 We're going to need a templating engine, as well as some templates to wrap around our content.
 We'll use the handlebars templating engine, though there are other equally useful options.
-For the templates, we'll use ???
+For the templates, we'll use the metalsmith-templates plugin.
 We'll start by installing the two plugins with the following lines in terminal:

 ```
 npm install --save-dev metalsmith-templates
 npm install --save-dev handlebars
 ```
-< should change metalsmith-templates to these two instead: metalsmith-layouts & metalsmith-in-place - HOWEVER isn't working!>

 We need to update our bulid.js file with these changes as well.